salcedoe/MtMdocs/docs/volumeProcessing/volumeMedicalFileFormats.md

 [img_nrrd]: http://teem.sourceforge.net/img/nrrd256.jpg

-[nrrd](http://teem.sourceforge.net/nrrd/) ("nearly raw raster data") is a library and file format for the representation and processing of n-dimensional raster data.
+[nrrd](http://teem.sourceforge.net/nrrd/) ("nearly raw raster data") is a library and file format for the representation and processing of n-dimensional raster data used by 3D Slicer.

 It is intended to support scientific visualization and image processing applications.

 NRRD datasets are typically stored as a single file.